 In the 11th century the discipline in the abbey was in decline – and then abbot Adalhalm in 1082 introduced Hirsau reforms, aiming at strict discipline.
 He and his successor Rupert I rebuilt and reconstructed the dilapidated buildings.

-In 1299 Ottobeuren got the status of imperial abbey – it was answerable directly to the emperor of the Holy Roman Empire and thus comparable to a small country.
+In 1299 Ottobeuren got the status of the imperial abbey – it was answerable directly to the emperor of the Holy Roman Empire and thus comparable to a small country.

-In the early 15th century abbey was in decline again – there were only some six – eight monks in it.
+In the early 15th-century abbey was in decline again – there were only some six-eight monks in it.
 Later though it regained its influence.

 Secularisation and modern times

-In 1834 Benedictine priory was restored by the King Louis I of Bavaria – but Ottobeuren was dependent on St. Stephen’s Abbey in Augsburg.
+In 1834 Benedictine priory was restored by King Louis I of Bavaria – but Ottobeuren was dependent on St. Stephen’s Abbey in Augsburg.
 Ottobeuren Abbey became independent only in 1918 and is active up to this day.

 In total 65 abbots have governed Ottobeuren Abbey.

-Most likely the first church was built here sometimes around 764 AD – when the abbey was founded.
+Most likely the first church was built here sometime around 764 AD – when the abbey was founded.
 It is known that a new church was built here in 1089.
-It was destroyed and new one was built in 1204, in 1553 – 1558 was built next church in Renaissance style.
+It was destroyed and a new one was built in 1204, in 1553 – 1558 was built next church in Renaissance style.
 This structure was devastated between 1630 and 1635, in the Thirty Year’s War and rebuilt in Baroque style in 1686.